top of page

 Some sustainability leads worry that eco-friendly wrap will fail fire tests.
 Today’s best-in-class films offer:

-EN 13501-1 B-s1,d0 reaction-to-fire rating using halogen-free mineral flame-retardant packages (no chlorinated additives).
+• Grades available that have been tested to EN 13501-1 B-s1,d0 reaction-to-fire performance, using halogen-free mineral flame-retardant packages (no chlorinated additives).

 Cost & Programme Benefits of Switching to Low-Impact Wrap